-So you decided to spring for the Costco membership, or you spotted a great deal on bulk goods from Amazon.
+So you decided to spring for a Costco membership, or you spotted a great deal on bulk goods from Amazon.
 Now, the products are in your living room, and you have no idea where to put them.

 Keeping bulk packages in their original packaging is unsightly.
 You can hide kitchen staples in plain sight with coordinating glass containers.
 You’ll be able to stack easier and use some of your open spaces like shelving or counter space.
+The Kitchn displays several appealing glass containers to store your bulk foods.

 For bulk liquids and dry goods, wall-mounted dispensers offer excellent storage off your counters and out of your cabinets.
 They’ve got dispensers for easy access and utilize wall space everyone has.